 - The climax of Evan Almighty reveals that the prophesied flood that Evan was making his ark for was actually caused by the bursting of a dam overfilled with water.
 The reason for the dam failing was because the antagonist of the film cut corners in its construction.

 - The Towering Inferno has the contractors for the Glass Tower cut corners to save money, particularly in the electric wiring.
 This not only starts the fire, but the shoddy construction makes it harder for the people inside to escape.

-- Jurassic Park: Even though John Hammond claims to have "spared no expense" when building his park, in truth he's actually done a lot of cost cutting.
+- Even though John Hammond in Jurassic Park claims to have "spared no expense" when building his park, in truth he's actually done a lot of cost cutting in areas that won't be immediately visible to the tourists.
 For instance, he tried to reduce the amount of employees (and thus need to pay them) by having much of the park's functions being run by computers, including animal care, tour guides, and security.
-Said computer is programmed by a single guy who Hammond also short-changes, leading him to develop a grudge and thus do a sloppy job.
-Both of these culminate in the main computer failing and thus the whole park falling into disarray.
+Said computer is programmed by a single guy who Hammond also short-changes, leading him to develop a grudge and take a bribe to steal dinosaur embryos from the park.
+This robbery involves shutting down the main computer, which the park can't function without.

-- On Kitchen Nightmares, one possible reason for the issues a restaurant might be facing is that the owner has been trying to reduce costs in ways that compromise food safety and/or quality.
+- On Kitchen Nightmares, Bar Rescue or any other Business Help show, one possible reason for the issues a restaurant might be facing is that the owner has been trying to reduce costs in ways that compromise food safety and/or quality.

 - On In Plain Sight an engineer is put into Witness Protection after he reveals that a major construction company used subpar building materials when constructing a bridge that later collapsed.
 This is subverted in the end when the engineer discovers that he made a crucial mistake when designing the bridge and the it would have collapsed no matter what materials were used.